Andrey123qq2/ListsNotifications/README.md

   * Notify - notification for users in checked field
   * NotifyManagers - notification for all user's managers in checked field
   * ConstantUpdating - field value always added to notification
-l.
-This solution/project depends on other custom library SPCommonLib which contains some common classes to work with SharePoint objects
+1. This solution/project depends on other custom library SPCommonLib which contains some common classes to work with SharePoint objects

 ### Sceenshots
-Main settins page:
+Main settings page:

 ![ ERSettings_ex ](ERSettings_ex.png)

 Mail:

 ![ ERMail_ex ](ERMail_ex.png)

 ## Disclaimer